UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Non-Collinear adiabatic magnon spectra and S(q,w)
 ^^^^

 The following tutorial serves as introduction to non-collinear AMS and shows every step necessary to calculate non-collinear spin wave spectrum and S(q,w) through the simple example of the ferromagnetic spin chain with DM interaction.
 Notice that AMS in this case does not work because the magnetic ground-state texture is non-collinear.
+Files are found in HeisChainDM folder.

 Crystal & magnetic structure
 ^^^^